Stenaelurillus specularis: Taxonomy

 Stenaelurillus specularis was first described by Wanda Wesołowska in 2014.
 It is one of over 500 species identified by the Polish arachnologist.
-It was placed in the genus Stenaelurillus, first raised by Eugène Simon in 1885.
+It was placed in the genus Stenaelurillus, first raised by Eugène Simon in 1886.
 The name relates to the genus name Aelurillus, which itself derives from the Greek word for cat, with the addition of a Greek stem meaning narrow.
-In 2017, it was grouped with nine other genera of jumping spiders under the name Aelurillines.
-It has been placed in the subtribe Aelurillina in the tribe Aelurillini in the clade Saltafresia.
+In 2015, Wayne Maddison allocated it in the subtribe Aelurillina in the tribe Aelurillini, which is placed in the clade Saltafresia.
+Two years later, in 2017, it was grouped with nine other genera of jumping spiders under the name Aelurillines.
 The species name is a Latin word that can be translated brilliant and recalls the shining area on the male's abdomen.

 Description

 The spider is small.
 The male has a cephalothorax that measures between 2.4 and 2.8 mm in length and between 1.9 and 2.0 mm in width.
 The brown carapace is hairy and slightly pear-shaped.
 It has two white streaks that cross the main part of the body and wide white bands around the margins.
 The abdomen is oval, black and hairy, between 2.6 and 3.2 mm long and 1.8 and 1.9 mm wide, and has a shiny spot that is marked by two patches of non-shiny black.
 This shiny patch is the most distinguishing feature of the spider.
 The eye field is black and is surrounded by long brown bristles.
 The spinnerets are black, and the legs are yellow.
 The pedipalps are light and hairy and similar to Stenaelurillus darwini but differs in the shape of palpal bulb, having a shorter lobe shape at the rear.
 The embolus is short.
 The spider can be distinguished from the similar Stenaelurillus tettu by the narrow and bent projection from the palpal bulb.

 The female is similar to the male in size and shape.
 It has an cephalothorax 2.1 mm long and 2.1 mm wide and an abdomen 3.0 in long and 2.2 mm wide.
-The carapace is also pear-shaped and coloured similarly, but the abdomen is has a large triangular area of white similar to other species in the genus.
+The carapace is also pear-shaped and coloured similarly, but the abdomen has a large triangular area of white similar to other species in the genus.
 The spinnerets are light and legs yellow-orange.
 The epigyne is short, wide and has two large oval copulatory openings.
 Due to the lack of the abdomen's shiny patch, it is the design of the epigyne that most distinguishes the female of the species from other members of the genus.